voltrare/flexbooru-removed-ads-and-tracking/README.md

 # Fork intent
-This fork aims to remove all google ads/firebase trackers and unlock features.
+This fork aims to remove all google ads/firebase trackers and unlocks features.

 Currently there is a bug that seems to crash the app when saving tags but choosing -wait- on a pop up that appears a few seconds after lets you keep browsing.